diazgilberto/db-modeling-design-final-project/README.md

 ### Question 2: Populating The Database

 > The original files containing the data were in `.doc` file.
-That data was transferred to `.csv` files by copy and pasting each table to a text edit (VSCode).
+That data was transferred to `.csv` files by copy and pasting each table to a text editor (VSCode).
 After creating `.csv` files and the database, the `.csv` files were loaded into the database.

 #### Importing Course Data